cocos/cocos-docs/en/ui-system/components/engine/auto-layout.md

 The situation that the content exceeds the container easily under horizontal sorting, the following measures can be taken as needed.

-    - If the container is to adapt to the size of the content, you can set the `ResizeMode` to `Container`, which will set the width of the Layout node based on the sum of the widths of the child nodes (`Width`) (left in the figure below);
+  - If the container is to adapt to the size of the content, you can set the `ResizeMode` to `Container`, which will set the width of the Layout node based on the sum of the widths of the child nodes (`Width`) (left in the figure below).

   - If the content object is always to remain inside the container, you can set `ResizeMode` to `Children`, which will limit the size of the content object to the container (right in the figure below).

   - If you want the child nodes to be aligned upwards on the y-axis, you can add a widget component to the child node and turn on the `Top` or `Bottom` alignment mode.

 ![horizontal-resizemode](auto-layout/horizontal-resizemode.png)